 Being a MICA student in such a unique city is quite the benefit as you develop yourself as an artist.
 We encourage you to branch out into the larger community outside of the immediate campus, and to start gaining a holistic and beneficial experience of Baltimore and all of it's unique splendor that it has to offer.

-The Community Involvement Fair, hosted by the Student Activities Office, brings together different community organizations from the Baltimore area to share resources and exciting new opportunities with the MICA community.
+The Get Involved Fair (TGIF), hosted by the Student Activities Office, brings together different community & Campus organizations to share resources and exciting new opportunities with the MICA community.
 It's an opportunity to learn about upcoming events, resources, volunteer positions, internships and much more.
-For a complete list of participating organizations and more on this years' fair, visit the Community Involvement Fair Site.

 How to Get Here & There: